Te Kete Ipurangi Navigation:

 It outlines the actions the Government has committed to achieve this vision and signals how early learning services, schools and tertiary providers can achieve change for Pacific learners and their families.

-Tapasā is a tool designed to help improve the way teachers and leaders engage with Pacific learners, and to an extent parents, families and their communities, to make the biggest difference in a child’s educational success.
+Tapasā: cultural competency framework for teachers of Pacific learners is designed to help improve how teachers and leaders engage with Pacific learners, parents, families, and their communities, to make the biggest difference in a child’s educational success.

 Footer: